muhdarifrawi/2025-linktree-ver-1/README.md

 This simple code should help you to get started on customising your own linktree at no to low-cost.

 ## Caveats
-You will need to learn some simple HTML, CSS and very little JavaScript.
+You will need to learn some simple HTML, CSS, very little JavaScript and understanding of Bootstrap.

 ## How to use
 You will need a GitHub account.
 Find the the `fork` button somewhere on the top right.
 This will create a copy of this code to your account.